 “Nature takes back its rights”.

 This is a phrase often heard since the beginning of the Spring 2020 lockdown in France.
-Well, municipal officers in Beaulieu-sur-Mer, in the French Riviera, encountered strange animals in the streets of their city.
+Well, municipal officers in Beaulieu-sur-Mer, on the French Riviera, encountered strange animals in the streets of their city.

 🦒 Pendant le confinement #COVIDー19, la nature revient en ville !
 En témoigne cette girafe venue de la Petite Afrique aperçue hier en plein coeur de ville … 🙂 pic.twitter.com/SGPBGhyRcN